caprenter/abreedapart/index.md

 layout: default
 title: Home
 content-description: "A Breed Apart Tattoo Studio, Bingley, West Yorkshire, Established in 2010, Specialising in Black and grey realism."
-open-today-message: Bookings for May to the end of July will be taken from the beginning of April. abreedapart1@gmail.com.
+open-today-message: Bookings for August to the end of October will be taken from the beginning of July. abreedapart1@gmail.com.
 ---

 <div class="main-image" markdown="1">